 Bone Density And Potassium Sodium Balance

-Although bone density is affected by many factors, one of the most important for Americans today is the potassium and sodium in the diet.
-Very few of us get the advised amount of potassium daily, and almost all of us get too much sodium.
-Over 95% of men and 75% of women in America consume more than the upper limit suggested for sodium.
+Although many factors affect bone density, one of the most important factors is the potassium and sodium in the diet.
+Very few of us get the recommended amount of potassium daily.
+And almost all of us get too much sodium.
+Over 95% of men, and 75% of women, in America consume more than the upper limit suggested for sodium.
 Most of us get less than half the recommended potassium.

 Sodium and potassium are important because they counterbalance each other.
-If we consume too much sodium (from salt, often hidden in processed food), it must be eliminated.
+If we consume too much sodium (from salt, often hidden in processed food), the body must eliminate it.
 It is passed out in the urine.
 Sodium is important in osteoporosis because calcium always accompanies sodium in the urine.
-If a lot of sodium is consumed, it must be eliminated in the urine and a lot of calcium is eliminated with it.
+If you consume a lot of sodium, you must eliminate it in the urine.
+And you eliminate a lot of calcium with it.

-Potassium counters the sodium effect on calcium and helps preserve it.
+However, potassium counters the sodium effect on calcium, and helps preserve it.
 It does this by affecting a hormone acting on the kidney in the opposite way that sodium does.
-It tells the hormone to tell the kidney to stop eliminating so much sodium and thus the calcium is not eliminated either.
+It tells the hormone to tell the kidney to stop eliminating so much sodium.
+And thus, the kidney stops eliminating the calcium also.

-Unlike blood pressure, a change in bone density is not seen in two weeks.
-But if your doctor checks your urine for calcium, within a month of being on a high potassium diet you should see less calcium being lost in the urine if your osteoporosis is from too much sodium and not enough potassium in your diet.
+Unlike blood pressure, you will not see a change in bone density in two weeks.
+But if your doctor checks your urine for calcium, you will see changes within a month or two of being on a high potassium diet.
+You should see less calcium being lost in the urine, if your osteoporosis is from too much sodium, and not enough potassium, in your diet.
 If you have this kind of improvement, a diet of high potassium foods will help your osteoporosis.